-As an applicant, you must have obtained a PhD or equivalent qualifications, e.g. a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last minimum 3 and maximum 6 years at the time of the application deadline.
-You must be able to document extensive independent research experience after having obtained a PhD corresponding to minimum 3 years.
+As an applicant, you must have obtained a PhD or equivalent qualifications, e.g. a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last minimum 2 and maximum 8 years at the time of the application deadline.
+You must be able to document extensive independent research experience after having obtained a PhD.
 The exact date on which you were awarded your PhD degree, as stated on your PhD diploma, or the date on which you achieved equivalent qualifications, e.g. a positive assistant professorship evaluation ("adjunktbedømmelse"), must be stated in the application form in e-grant.